yenirsmwati/Web-Scraping-and-Analysis-of-Makeup-Products/README.md

 ⚠️ **Disclaimer**
 - This project was created only for **learning and practice purposes**.
-- The data collected from Sociolla is used just to explore web scraping and data analysis techniques.
+- The data collected from Sociolla is used just to **learning web scraping and data analysis techniques**.
 - I do not intend to use the data for anything commercial or harmful.
 - If there are any issues or concerns, feel free to contact me and I’ll be happy to take action.